Eddy Curry: Dallas Mavericks (2012)

 In October 2012, Curry signed with the San Antonio Spurs.
 However, he did not make the team's final roster.

 Curry was claimed off waivers by the Dallas Mavericks on October 25, 2012.
 He played two games for Dallas before being waived to make room for Troy Murphy, as the Mavericks wanted a power forward with outside shooting ability instead of a traditional center.
-The second game that Curry played for Dallas on October 31, 2012 ended up being his final NBA game ever.
+The second game that Curry played for Dallas on October 31, 2012, ended up being his final NBA game ever.
 In his final game, Curry and the Mavericks would lose to the Utah Jazz 94 - 113 with Curry recording 2 points and no other stats in 8 minutes of play.

 Zhejiang Golden Bulls (2012–2013)

-In December 6, 2012, Curry signed with the Zhejiang Golden Bulls in China, replacing Josh Boone.
+On December 6, 2012, Curry signed with the Zhejiang Golden Bulls in China, replacing Josh Boone.
 Curry played in 29 games and averaged 23.0 points, 10.1 rebounds, and 0.9 assists per game.
 Curry played his last game with Zhejiang on February 27, 2013, as he missed the last two playoff games due to gastroenteritis.